 Pomegranates - contains numerous antioxidants, including heart-promoting polyphenols and anthocyanins which may help stave off hardening of the arteries

 So as you can see, we have quite a list of some powerful foods that can really help provide us healing.
 By combining them all into a smoothie bowl, we have a delicious breakfast that gets our day started.
 That is so important because when we start our day off eating healthy, clean foods, we are more likely to continue that trend throughout the day.
-So if you have felt the strenuous effects of this election, check out this recipe.
+So if you have felt the strenuous effects everyday life, or are going through a stressful time to due other curve balls life can bring us, check out this recipe.
 Your body will respond with gratitude.

 1/2 cup coconut milk